RandoEnthusiast/RandoEnthusiast/README.md

 ----------------------------------

-At the current moment I'm working on Arena fighter (tkinter game, v.1.0.0 out in february 2026 at the latest).
+At the current moment I'm working on a 2d remake of Arena fighter (tkinter garbage).

-My second project is a game i'm still working on the story, world and characters for.
+Arena Fighter (1st game project) no longer in active developement.
+Final release possible but not promised

 ----------------------------------